fabiogaiera/scenes-classifier-tensorflow-lite/README.md

 ## Deployment on Heroku

-Since I am using the **Free and Hobby** account, the main goal is to save space due the limitations of this account!
-A way of showing this MVP is to use TensorFlow Lite, which helps saving significant space when installing libraries.
+Since I am using the **Free and Hobby** account, the main goal is to save space due its limitations.
+A way of doing that is using TensorFlow Lite, which helps saving significant space when installing libraries.
+I fully recommend to include the .slugignore file for saving space.

 ## Sources: